bumoproject/bumo-docs-en/docs/atp_20.md

 ## Event

-The functions `transfer`, `approve`, `transferFrom` will trigger the event (see the description of each function for details), The event is to call the `tlog` function, and a transaction log is recorded on the blockchain.
+The functions [transfer](#transfer), [transferFrom](#transferfrom) , [approve](#approve) will trigger the event (see the description of each function for details), The event is to call the `tlog` function, and a transaction log is recorded on the blockchain.
 The log records the function call details for the user to read.

 The tlog is defined as follows: